hyperledger/iroha-2-docs/src/api/config/torii-params.md

 - **Type:** String or Number, [Byte Size](glossary#type-byte-size)
 - **Default:** $2^{15} = 32\ 768$

 The maximum number of bytes in a raw transaction.
-Used to prevent DOS attacks.
+This limit is used to prevent DOS attacks.

 ## `torii.max_content_len`